brownplt/smol-translator/README.md

 ## Test Suite

 This translator has been tested with more than 80% programs from the SMoL Tutor.
 154 were tested.
-31 were skipped for various reasons:
+31 were skipped (not tested) for various reasons:

 1. (8 skipped) Programs from the heap tutorial.
 This tutorial is all about heap structure, so expected answers are NOT program outputs.